-Section 5- Overtime Pay.
-Employees shall be paid one and one half (1-1/2) times their regular hourly rate for all time worked in excess of forty (40) hours per 7 day work period.
-For the purposes of this Agreement, hours worked includes all time in paid status.
+Section 5 - Overtime Pay.
+Employees shall be paid one and one half (1-1/2) times their regular hourly rate for all time worked in excess of forty (40) hours per 7-day work period.
+For employee's working-out-of-class or in multiple job classifications, the rate paid for time worked in excess of forty (40) hours in the 7day workweek will be a weighted, blended rate calculated in accordance with the Federal Fair Labor Standards Act.
+For the purposes of this Agreement, unless otherwise indicated, "hours worked" includes all time in a paid status except for sick leave and compensatory time.
+This includes time reported as regular earnings, holidays, vacation, closure pay, and Winter Leave, if provided.
 When an employee is required to work the second or third shift or to work weekend duty, those employees shall be paid the applicable shift differential set forth in Article 17 Section 7.
 The shift differential will be treated as part of the base rate for computation of overtime.